GK Chronicle GK Chronicle

 Supreme Court supported the 24th and 25th Constitutional Amendments to the maximum extent and held that Parliament of India can amend any part of the Constitution including the PART having the fundamental rights.
 However, it can not disturb the 'basic structure' of the Constitution.

 Judicial Review comes under basic structure of the constitution.
 That part of the 25th Amendment (restricting Judicial Review) was declared invalid.
-However in 1976, by 42nd Amendment, the scope of the Article 31C was extended.

-Supreme Court invented Doctrine of Basic Structure of the Constitution in Keshavananda Bharthi case.
+The Supreme Court invented Doctrine of Basic Structure of the Constitution in Keshavananda Bharthi case.
 Supreme Court, in Keshavananda Bharathi case, also employed doctrine of prospective overruling.

 Prospective overruling means Supreme Court may or may not follow the earlier judgments in subsequent cases.